- Home

 - How to relieve mouth and throat problems

 You may have thick phlegm in your throat, or a lump-like feeling that makes it hard to swallow.
 Food may also taste different.
-Taste changes may last for many months after treatment, but normal taste usually returns eventually.
-Sometimes, swallowing may be affected for months after treatment and your speech pathologist will monitor you closely to help you recover.
-Rarely, swallowing problems may be permanent.
+Normal taste usually returns in time.
+Sometimes, swallowing may be affected for months after treatment.
+If this happens, talk to your doctor.
+They can refer you to a speech pathologist to help you manage any swallowing difficulties.

 For more on this, see Mouth health and cancer treatment and Taste and smell changes.